 James Campbell

-I am first-year CS PhD student at CMU.
+I am an ML PhD student at CMU.

-Currently, some of my interests include: LLM agents, evaluation, post-training, alignment, and adaptive inference-time compute.
+Currently, some of my interests include: LLM agents, inference-time compute, interpretability, and alignment.

 I am very eager to meet other ambitious people!
 If you'd like to chat, please don't hesitate to get in touch.